Rain-triggered floods damage culvert, snap border link

 GUWAHATI: Incessant rain over the past three days have triggered floods in a border area, damaging a concrete culvert on a road linking Sakhati in Assam’s Kamrup district and Thangkhula in West Khasi Hills of Meghalaya and snapping communication between the two states.

-According to residents, villagers of as many as 35 hamlets along the 20-odd km road (linked to NH-17) have been affected as the road link snapped after the culvert could not withstand the strong water current of the swelling Singra river and broke in the wee hours of Saturday.
+Villagers of as many as 35 hamlets along the 20-odd km road (linked to NH-17) have been affected as the road link snapped after the culvert could not withstand the strong water current of the swelling Singra river and broke on Saturday.

 Apart from affecting communication and causing hardships to people, the rain-triggered deluge submerged acres of farmlands in the area.